phone(833)316-3170 homeinfo@agavehomeloans.com

 Mortgage Insurance

 Buyers must pay two kinds of mortgage insurance.
 The first is the upfront MIP loan paid at closing.
 This usually equates to 1.75% of the total value of the loan.
 The second is the annual MIP payment.
-Despite the name, it is paid monthly and held in an escrow account in case you default on the loan.
+Despite the name, it is paid monthly.
 The rates vary based on the lender and your financial situation.
 A few circumstances will allow you to drop mortgage insurance after eleven years.
-In many cases, you will need to keep mortgage insurance through the life of the loan.
+In many cases, you will need to keep mortgage insurance through the life of the loan unless you refinance.

 Credit Rating: